Ugandan Culture – Rich and Diverse – Including its Main Cultural Attractions

 Today they are a small, thriving, religious community with a clinic and a dental clinic that plants coffee along with Muslims and Jews.
 They, as a faith community, contribute to the community at large.

-Visitors are welcome, but we have to make an appointment for your time here with the Jews, the people of Judah in Uganda.
+Visitors are welcome, but we must make an appointment for your time with the Jews, the people of Judah in Uganda.
 If you are Jewish, you do not want to miss Shabbat with the Abayudaya.

 Today, the Chief Rabbi is a member of parliament elected by all the area’s people and not just the Abayudaya.